joefreeman/quiver/docs/spec.md

 @receiver ~> pid
 ```

+(Note that `$type ~> { ... }` is subtly different - this would receive a message without filtering, and then evaluate the block to the received value.)

-Avoid side effects when testing messages in the block.
+Avoid side effects when testing messages in the block, since the block may be evaluated multiple times.

 ### Sending messages